hanzlamateen/react-bingmaps/README.md

-# React-Bingmaps
+# React-Bingmaps-Plus
 ## Introduction
-React-Bingmaps is a react.js version of [Bing Maps V8 Web Control](https://msdn.microsoft.com/en-us/library/mt712542.aspx)
+React-Bingmaps-Plus is a react.js version of [Bing Maps V8 Web Control](https://msdn.microsoft.com/en-us/library/mt712542.aspx).
+It is based off of the project React-Bingmaps found here: https://github.com/iniamudhan/react-bingmaps.

+This repository was created to add clustering support to React-Bingmaps.
+The biggest change is that now when you create pushpins or pushpins with infoboxes for the map, they will be added to a clustering layer instead of the map entities list.

 The main purpose of this version is to help you to write Bingmaps in React applications without any pain.
 Main principles of React-Bingmaps are:
 1. **Simply** deploy with React components